-We opened Harvest Barn Farmshop in January 2018, providing locally sourced produce including locally and home grown vegetables, local meat and deli items as well as a wide range of locally produced dried goods, chocolates, alcohol and more.
+We opened Harvest Barn Farmshop in January 2018, providing locally sourced produce including locally and home grown vegetables, local meat and deli items as well as a wide range of locally produced vegetables, bread, cakes, pastries, jams, honey, chocolates, alcohol and more.

-Muddy Boots Farmyard opened in Summer 2018 and has undergone quite a transformation during lockdown – it provides wonderful outdoor seating for the cafe, overlooking the beautiful Fenland countryside, as well as various play areas for children, animal pens and so much.
+Muddy Boots Farmyard opened in Summer 2018 and has recently undergone a further transformation – it provides wonderful outdoor seating for the cafe, overlooking the beautiful Fenland countryside, as well as various play areas for children, animal pens and so much.
 (Plus, there’s alot more to come too!)

-I have always had passion for farming, for nature and for the soil.
-For a long time I have been concerned that we are taking more than we are giving from one of the earth’s most precious resources, the soil.
-I started life as an engineer, but realised that my love for farming was greater.
-I retrained via an HND, BSc and an MSc in soil science.
-I spent a number of years overseas in Africa and India, working with farmers on soil and water management.
+Stephen & Lynn are first generation farmers and have always had passion for the countryside, nature, farming and the soil.
+For a long time they have been concerned that we are taking more than we are giving from one of the earth’s most precious resources, the soil.
+They both trained in agriculture, ecology with an MSc in soil science.
+They both spent a number of years overseas in Africa and India, working with farmers on soil and water management.